 Citizenship rights: Civic activities, privileges, and rights accorded by the state to citizens.
 Conviction of a felony bars a person from exercising various citizenship rights, such as the right to vote, hold public office, and sit on a jury.
 Generally, citizenship rights are automatically restored when a person completes his or her criminal sentence.
 See G.S.
 13-1(1).
 Restoration of citizenship rights does not automatically relieve a person from other collateral consequences imposed as the result of a conviction.

-Collateral consequence: civil penalty that deprives a person of certain rights or privileges and is imposed as the result of a criminal proceeding.
+Collateral consequence: A civil penalty that deprives a person of certain rights or privileges and is imposed as the result of a criminal proceeding.
 Collateral consequences are sometimes denominated as collateral disqualifications—those that may be imposed—or as collateral sanctions—those that must be imposed.
 C-CAT includes both collateral disqualifications and sanctions.

 Crime of moral turpitude: Defined in case law as “act[s] of baseness, vileness, or depravity in the private and social duties that a man owes to his fellowman or to society in general.”
 Dew v.
 State ex. rel.
 North Carolina Dept. of Motor Vehicles, 127 N.C.
 App.
 309 (1997) (quoting Jones v.
 Brinkley, 174 N.C.
 23, 27 (1917)).
 There is no statutory definition for a “crime of moral turpitude”; rather, the definition has evolved through civil and criminal case law holding particular crimes to be of moral turpitude.
 Criminal cases analyzing moral turpitude are often concerned with whether a witness’s credibility can be impeached or whether a sentence can be enhanced based on a conviction of a particular crime.
 Civil cases analyzing moral turpitude are often concerned with the implementation of a collateral consequence or with slander actions (because it is slander per se to accuse someone falsely of committing a crime of moral turpitude).
 Court decisions outside the collateral consequence context have persuasive value, but they may or may not be controlling in determining whether a conviction is a crime of moral turpitude for purposes of a particular collateral consequence.